cazamedia/cazamedia/README.md

 + Solve Leetcode problems, one per day, FTW.
 + Princeton University offers a free, online, two-part Algorithms course recommended to help improve your DSA-foo.
 Learn them if you want to pass Coding Interviews!
 + I cannot say that I much care for the license agreement of MongoDB very much.
 They seemingly really, really want you to utilize their MongoDB Atlas service.
 + The updated license terms in Redis are also questionable methinks 🤔.
++ Nothing wrong with using SQLite, but if you need a more powerful database, I highly recommend PostgreSQL.
+I've used it for several years: it's flexible, performant, and very reliable.

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.